xescugc/jsmoo/README.md

 ```

+This is very useful to use it with Role compositions and the role defined the builder and then the Ojbect with the Role has to define the custom implementation.

 ### trigger

+_API:_ function(newValue, oldValue) {}
 It creates a handle that will trigger after the attribute is setted.
-This includes the constructor but not `default` ond `builder`.
+This includes the constructor but not [`default`](#default) ond [`builder`](#builder).
 This handle will recieve the `oldValue` and the `newValue`.
 It can be defined with a boolean value, in which case would call a function with the name of the attribute like this `trigger${attributeName}` (if is starts with _ then `_trigger${attributeName}`.
 Or it can be defined with a funciton.

 __Example:__